rydmike/adaptive_theme_demo/README.md

 > [!CAUTION]
 > Generally do not try to change the application's `TexTheme` and its `TextStyle`s to make a given component use a different style by adjusting the style it uses by default from `ThemeData.textTheme`.
 Many other components may use the same style as their default, and you typically do not want them to use the same modified style.
 Instead, prefer making a new `TextStyle` that fits your component and use it in the component theme.

-Here (25) we do so for our custom `AppBar` title font.
 We define a custom `TextStyle` that will only be used by all `AppBar`s in the app, nothing else.

 ```dart
   // 25) Make a totally custom text style for a component theme: AppBar